amandajyounes/UCLA_fallfest_2022/README.md

 - All projects must use Qiskit, the open-source SDK for working with quantum computers at the level of pulses, circuits, and application modules.
 You can learn more about Qiskit and begin getting familiar [here](https://qiskit.org/learn/)
 - We will announce a submission format, project guidelines, and project suggestions at the start of the hackathon on Oct 31
 - You cannot start your project before the start date on Oct 31, and you must submit by the deadline of Nov 8 at 11:59 PM
+- We will have a kickoff talk on the start date by Kevin Roche from IBM Research Almaden, who will be talking about building a quantum ecosystem as well as giving an overview of opportunities at IBM Research.

 --------------------------------
 ## Schedule